-- II.7 Deployment models for small modular reactors may include an increase in outsourced activities, such as plant operations, remote monitoring, refuelling, maintenance, and configuration management between similar installations.
-Licensees might outsource these types of activity to contractors to perform a wide range of specialized activities or all maintenance activities across many sites. - II.8 When the licensee is outsourcing activities, the regulatory body should verify that the licensee has made suitable arrangements to maintain: - (a) Prime responsibility for safety of the nuclear installation(s); - (b) Proper and adequate oversight of all activities; - (c) An informed customer capability [2] for the activities being undertaken; - (d) Configuration management, which includes personnel access to applicable configuration management documentation; - (e) Adequate quality management of activities; - (f) A commitment to fostering strong safety and security cultures; - (g) Technical knowledge and skills within the licensee organization; - (h) Proper interface mechanisms and procedures for any activities that are outsourced to several contractors.
+H.7II.6 Deployment models for small modular reactors may include an increase in outsourced activities, such as plant operations, remote monitoring, refuelling, maintenance, and configuration management between similar installations.
+Licensees might outsource these types of activity to contractors to perform a wide range of specialized activities or all maintenance activities across many sites.

+H.8II.7 When the licensee is outsourcing activities, the regulatory body should verify that the licensee willhas made suitable arrangements to maintain:

+(a) Prime responsibility for safety of the nuclear installation(s);

+(a)(b) Proper and adequate oversight of all activities;

+(b)(c) An informed customer capability [2][2] for the activities being undertaken;

+- (e)(d) Configuration management, which includes personnel access to applicable configuration management documentation; - (d)(e) Adequate quality management of activities; - (e) Prime responsibility for safety of the nuclear installation(s); - (f) A commitment to fostering a strong safety culture and security cultures; - (g) Technical knowledge and skills within the licensee organization; - (h) Proper interface mechanisms and procedures for any activities that are outsourced to several contractors.

+II.9 The licensing process should include provisions to ensure that the licensee maintains independence and the ability to perform their obligations.